 Data format definition artefacts for GML

 Selection of the GML format will require definition of XSD files encapsulating the S-100 Application Schema and conforming to the GML specification (ISO 19136 and S-100 Part 10b).
-There must be a 1/1 mapping from the Application Schema to XML schema constructs in the GML XSD files that implement the model as GML Application Schemas.
+There must be a 1:1 mapping from the Application Schema to XML schema constructs in the GML XSD files that implement the model as GML Application Schemas.